btcpayserver/btcpayserver-doc/docs/UseCase.md

 ## Lightning Network payments

 BTCPay Server offers a very easy way to get started with receiving or sending payments on the Lightning Network.
 You can use and experiment with this innovative second-layer solution build on top of Bitcoin by [following this guide](./LightningNetwork.md).
-Both merchants and customers can use BTCPay to receive or make payments off-chain with instant confirmations and neglectable network fees.
+Both merchants and customers can use BTCPay Server to receive or make payments off-chain with instant confirmations and neglectable network fees.

 ## Charities and Content Creators (Donations)

 Charities, non-profits, content creators, and other organizations that want to accept cryptocurrency donations in a more private way than the traditional single bitcoin address method can utilize the [Pay Button](./WhatsNext.md#creating-the-pay-button), [POS app](./WhatsNext.md#creating-the-point-of-sale-app), and [Crowdfunding app](./Apps.md#crowdfunding-app) for a better user experience.

-Benefits of using BTCPay for accepting donations:
+Benefits of using BTCPay Server for accepting donations:

 * Saving money (no fees, no subscriptions)
 * Cutting out the middle-man (Payments go directly to their wallet)
 * Enhancing privacy for them and their donors (no address re-use, no IP leaks to third parties)

-It is particularly important to mention that BTCPay Sever prevents address reuse, as many people has been reusing address for donations in the past.
+It is particularly important to mention that BTCPay Server prevents address reuse, as many people has been reusing address for donations in the past.
 Here is why you SHOULD NOT reuse Bitcoin address:

 * Privacy: reusing the same address for donations not only makes it incredibly easy to link it to your identity, it also compromises the privacy of your donors and every person that interacts with you
 * Security: by compromising your privacy, address reuse increases your attack surface, as people that want to steal from you or harm you would have A LOT of information about you and your donors